 Cifas CEO, Mike Haley and Local Government Lead, Rachael Tiffen with some of the winners from FFCL awards in March 2019.

-Over a dozen councils have agreed to join Cifas as part of a year-long live pilot, running from April 2019, with a second tranche of councils joining the pilot later this year.
+Now, over a dozen councils have agreed to join Cifas as part of a year-long live pilot, running from April, with a second tranche of councils joining the pilot later this year.

-This pilot will give participants access to the deep pool of high fraud risk data which Cifas holds, our wide network of partner organisations, and our tools and insight to better inform their investigations into fraud cases.
+The pilot will give participants access to the deep pool of high fraud risk data that Cifas holds, our wide network of partner organisations, and our tools and insight to better inform their investigations into fraud cases.